Cinzq4615/duckdb-leak-reproduction/README.md

 jeprof --show_bytes --lines --gif /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java *.heap > jemalloc.gif
 ```

-This two hour run resulted in the leak graph below, which appears to indicate a leak of DuckDB FileBuffer objects
+This one hour run resulted in the leak graph below.
+This shows what appears to be a memory leak in the
-associated with our ingestion (row writing) activity.
-This agrees with our observation that the leak stopped growing in
-our production environment as soon as we disabled the feature flag controlling whether we load data into DuckDB.
+query process.
+The leak only happens when running two queries against the same `Statement` object.
+When
+using an individual `Statement` object per query, the leak does not manifest.
+The docs for the Java client
+imply that using a single `Statement` object for multiple queries is acceptable.
+It is important to note
+that this leak is not remedied by cleanup and removal of the DuckDB database instance the queries were
+run against.

 ![2 hour jemalloc results](jemalloc.gif)